krulkip/Hob2Hood/README.md

 Web-based control interface\

 🚀 What This Program Does
-This firmware is running on an ESP32:
+This firmware is running on an ESP32:\
-Listens to IR commands using the RMT peripheral Decodes DECODE_HASH - format signals.
-This is a native IRRemote library protocol that works with Hob2Hood.
+Listens to IR commands using the RMT peripheral and a TSOP4838 IR receiver.\
+Decodes DECODE_HASH - format signals.
+This is a native IRRemote library protocol that works with Hob2Hood.\
-Maps decoded signals to known Hob2Hood commands (Vent1–4, Light On/Off) Controls output GPIO pins that switch relays connected to:\
+Maps decoded signals to known Hob2Hood commands (Vent1–4, Light On/Off)\
+Controls output GPIO pins that switch relays connected to:\\
 Fan speed relays (Vent1–4)\
 Light switch\
 Hosts a web interface which has a serial input where commands can be typed in (via SerialHTML)\